domosekai/domosekai.github.io/sstp/privacy.md

 We do not employ any third-party companies and individuals as Service Providers.

-UDP acceleration function (SoftEther VPN only) may obtain your external IP address from public STUN servers operated by Google.
+(Updated on 2021-03-16) UDP acceleration function (SoftEther VPN only) may obtain your external IP address from public STUN servers operated by Google.
 The address information is then sent to your designated VPN server to establish direct UDP connections.
 During the process no personal information is sent to Google, except that the IP address may be logged by Google according to its internal policy.